Yuhan-Fei/SMRTnet/README.md

 |xsmiles|  0.2.2  |  0.2.2  | Up to date  |

-:heavy_exclamation_mark: **Note:** We conducted usability tests on both install methods with a diverse group of users to validate the setup process.
-All participants were able to independently install and run SMRTnet.
+:heavy_exclamation_mark: **Note:** We conducted usability tests of both installation methods with a diverse group of users to validate the setup process.
+All participants were able to successfully install and run SMRTnet independently.

 |     GPUs     | Driver version | CUDA version| Stable version |  Latest version  |
 |-------------|----------------|---------------|--------------|-------------|